kikakeule/OpenKNX-XML-Navigator/README.md

 The included `docker-compose.yml` builds the image locally, publishes port `4173`, and mounts `./data` into the container.

-## Public hosting note

-If you expose the navigator outside a private local setup, trademark attribution alone is usually not enough.
-Depending on jurisdiction and audience, you may also need operator-specific legal information such as an Impressum, provider identification, privacy notice, or contact details.

-This project does not generate a built-in legal notice page or Impressum for you.
-If your deployment requires one, provide it separately as part of the hosting environment or a linked external page.

 ## Deployment

 Use `deploy/deploy-compose.yaml` as the starting point for a generic custom-app deployment.